 - 22. Trustees and Employees may not hold outside employment that is in conflict with their LIPA duties.
 See Section II(D) above. - 23.
 Employees may hold outside employment as long as it is not in conflict with their LIPA duties, they meet the performance standards of their job with LIPA and have received prior, written approval from the Chief Executive Officer.
-An employee designated as a "Policy Maker" may also require approval from the New York State Joint Commission on Public Ethics. - 24.
+An employee designated as a "Policy Maker" may also require approval from the New York State Commission on Ethics and Lobbying in Government. - 24.
 Honoraria Employees must comply with the Commission's regulations concerning limitations on the receipt of Honoraria from outside parties.
-A detailed statement of all of the circumstances under which an Employee may accept Honoraria from a third party are set forth in Part 930 of the Joint Commission on Public Ethics.
+A detailed statement of all of the circumstances under which an Employee may accept Honoraria from a third party are set forth in Title 19 NYCRR Part 930.
 An Employee cannot accept an Honorarium for services related to his or her LIPA duties.
-The following is a summary of the rules relating to Honoraria:

-Permitted Honoraria.
-An Employee may accept an Honorarium under certain circumstances, including where the individual or organization offering the Honorarium is not involved with LIPA in any context other than in ministerial matters.

-Prohibited Honoraria.
-Honorarium is not to be received for services rendered for or on behalf of an individual who, or on behalf of an organization, or any of its officers or members of the board of directors, which: (i) is regulated by, or regular negotiates with, appears before in other than a ministerial manner, does business with or has contracts with either LIPA or the covered individual, or (ii) attempts to lobby or to influence action or positions on legislation or rules, regulation or rate making (iii) is involved in litigation adverse to LIPA; or (iv) has received or applied for funds from LIPA during the previous calendar year

-Payment in Lieu of Honoraria.
-A payment in lieu of an Honorarium that is offered for services related to an Employee's official duties cannot be accepted by the Employee and must be paid by the granting organization directly to the general fund of the State or to such fund as is appropriate for a public authority.
+The following is a summary of the rules relating to Honoraria: - (a) Permitted Honoraria.
+An Employee may accept an Honorarium under certain circumstances, provided it is approved by LIPA's Compliance Officer in accordance with Title 19 NYCRR Part 930.4 including where the individual or organization offering the Honorarium is not involved with LIPA in any context other than in ministerial matters. - (b) Prohibited Honoraria.
+Honorarium is not to be received for services rendered for or on behalf of an individual who, or on behalf of an organization, or any of its officers or members of the board of directors, which: (i) is regulated by, or regular negotiates with, appears before in other than a ministerial manner, does business with or has contracts with either LIPA or the covered individual, or (ii) attempts to lobby or to influence action or positions on legislation or rules, regulation or rate making (iii) is involved in litigation adverse to LIPA; or (iv) has received or applied for funds from LIPA during the previous calendar year - (c) Payment in Lieu of Honoraria.
+A payment in lieu of an Honorarium that is offered for services related to an Employee's official duties cannot be accepted by the Employee and must be paid by the granting organization directly to the general fund of the State or to such fund as is appropriate for a public authority. - (d) Disclosure.
+Each year LIPA is required to file a report with the

-Disclosure.
-Each year LIPA is required to file a report with the Commission, which lists Honoraria received by its Employees.
+Commission, which lists Honoraria received by its Employees.
 Therefore, every Employee who has received one or more Honoraria during the reporting period must file a report with LIPA's Compliance Officer using the form provided by LIPA.